machine-drivers/docker-machine-driver-xhyve/README.md

 ### docker-machine
 https://github.com/docker/machine

-docker-machine-xhyve using docker-machine plugin model.
+docker-machine-driver-xhyve using docker-machine plugin model.

 **!!
 Please do not post the issue of this repository to the docker/machine !!**
 It will interfere with the development of the docker-machine.
-If you were doubt problem either, please post to this repository [issues](https://github.com/zchee/docker-machine-xhyve/issues).
+If you were doubt problem either, please post to this repository [issues](https://github.com/zchee/docker-machine-driver-xhyve/issues).

 ```bash
 > go get github.com/docker/machine